SherG/sherrieg/content/blog/hospital-cash-reserves-plummet/index.md

 It's also ironic that lack of nurses leads to having to hire pricey travel nurses, which contributes to the need to layoff staff.

-Another irony: more bailouts, depending on the circumstances, may spark more inflation, leading to more requests for bailouts . . .
+And, more bailouts, depending on the circumstances, may spark more inflation, leading to more requests for bailouts . . .